How To Use PowerShell To Create PDF Files

 Even though PowerShell doesn’t have built-in PDF capabilities, you can interact with Microsoft Office applications, which do have the ability to create PDF files.

-There are plenty of online guides that explain how to use PowerShell to convert a Word document into a PDF file, but I couldn’t find anything on sending PowerShell-generated text to Microsoft Word, then saving that text as a PDF file.
+Plenty of online guides explain how PowerShell can convert a Word document into a PDF file.
+I couldn’t find anything on sending PowerShell-generated text to Microsoft Word and then saving that text as a PDF file.
 Somewhat surprisingly, it wasn’t very difficult to do.

-First, we will need some text to output, so I am going to establish a variable named $Output and link it to the Get-Process cmdlet. $Output now contains a list of all the processes currently running on the system.
+First, we will need some text to output, so I will establish a variable named $Output and link it to the Get-Process cmdlet. $Output now contains a list of all the processes currently running on the system.
 This text is what I intend to export to a PDF file.

-If you wish to apply this technique yourself, simply map the $Output variable to whatever text you want to save as a PDF file.
+To apply this technique, map the $Output variable to whatever text you want to save as a PDF file.
 Here’s the command I am using in this example:

 $Output = Get-Process

-The next line creates a COM object tied to the Microsoft Word application.
-The subsequent line makes the application visible on the screen so that you can see what is going on.
+The next line creates a COM object tied to the Microsoft Word application, while the line after makes the application visible on the screen so you can see what is happening.
 Here are those commands:

 Related:How to Export PowerShell Command History To Make a Script